adrian007i/MQTT_DigitalTwin/readme.md

 # Digital Twin Platform
-This was developed because the existing AWS digital twin eco-system
+This was developed because the existing AWS digital twin architectured had a couple issues.

 ## Issues with AWS Digital Twin
 - Platform was slow, resulting in 4 second delays